-To follow Kim Kardashian West’s post-pregnancy diet—here are the entire seven-day meal plan and recipes—or, at least, eat less than 40 net carbs (carbs minus fiber) a day à la Kim K.
+To follow Kim Kardashian West’s post-pregnancy diet—here are the entire seven-day meal plan and recipes—or, at least, eat less than 40 net carbs (carbs minus fiber).

 Hillary’s Initial Thoughts

-Kim Kardashian West seems like a very disciplined lady and a very results-oriented person, so the thought of kicking off my pre-wedding shape-up plan with a week of following her Atkins 40 diet seemed like a no-brainer.
-It appeared both precise—five cherry tomatoes in a salad precise—but also relaxed enough that if push came to shove, you could just eat five ounces of a protein of your choice and add green, leafy vegetables.
-There are lots of ways to do this diet, but for me it was important to try to take a little bit from the Whole 30 way of eating and stick to mostly eating whole foods (meaning nothing processed or made with additives, except for a daily Atkins Harvest Bar) I make myself. —Hillary Kerr, co-founder, Clique Media Group (Who What Wear, Byrdie, MyDomaine, Obsessee)
+The thought of kicking off my pre-wedding shape-up plan with a week of following Kim Kardashian West's Atkins 40 diet seemed like a no-brainer.
+It appeared both precise, but also relaxed enough that if push came to shove, you could eat five ounces of a protein of your choice and add green, leafy vegetables.
+There are lots of ways to do this diet, but for me, it was important to try to take a little bit from the Whole 30 way of eating and stick to mostly eating whole foods (meaning nothing processed or made with additives, except for a daily Atkins Harvest Bar) I make myself. —Hillary Kerr, co-founder, Clique Media Group (Who What Wear, Byrdie, MyDomaine, Obsessee)

 Faith’s Initial Thoughts

-You’d think that after a very surprising and somewhat invasive end to my time getting Gwyneth Paltrow’s favorite detox treatment, I might want to swear off celeb-approved experiences for a while.
-Call me a masochist or just bored, but Kim K.’s post-pregnancy diet beckoned me, slyly whispering, What would Kim do?
-Maybe it’s because my own diet consists of whatever is offered on UberEats for lunch and copious amounts of tacos for dinner (I live above one of the best taco spots in L.A., which seems to indicate that the universe either loves or hates me), but I was ready for a refresh.
-As someone who doesn’t cook at all, I was both excited and nervous to embark on a diet that would require me to actually touch a spatula.
+After a very surprising and somewhat invasive end to my time getting Gwyneth Paltrow’s favorite detox treatment, you'd think I might want to swear off celeb-approved experiences for a while.
+But Kim K.W.’s post-pregnancy diet beckoned me.
+Maybe it’s because my diet consists of whatever is offered on UberEats for lunch and copious amounts of tacos for dinner.
+I was ready for a refresh.
+As someone who doesn’t cook, I was excited and nervous about embarking on a diet that would require me to touch a spatula.
 My goal?
-A diet reset, and perhaps a few healthy dishes to add to my belt. —Faith Xue, former editorial director, Byrdie
+A diet reset and perhaps a few healthy dishes to add to my belt. —Faith Xue, former editorial director, Byrdie

-Standout meal: It’s actually a snack, specifically an Atkins Harvest Trail Dark Chocolate Peanut Butter Bar ($7 for 5).
+Standout meal: It’s a snack, specifically an Atkins Harvest Trail Dark Chocolate Peanut Butter Bar.
 It’s delicious and has four net carbs.
 [Editor's Note: This product has been discontinued.]

-Byrdie’s beauty director, Deven, very graciously offered to help me grocery-shop for my week ahead—which was lucky for me, because the whole process took over an hour, and afterward, I felt like I had just run a marathon (or in my case, walked up a particularly long flight of stairs).
-I eyeballed the seven-day meal plan Atkins provided and knew off the bat I would not be making 90% of the recipes, fully understanding the limits of my own motivation and cooking prowess (e.g., zucchini noodles with chicken sausage weren’t happening, mainly because I only discovered what a spiralizer was a few weeks ago).
-But there were a few recipes that seemed fairly straightforward and simple, so I decided those would be my go-tos for the week.
+Byrdie’s former beauty director, Deven, graciously offered to help me grocery shop for my week ahead.
+The whole process took over an hour, and afterward, I felt like I had just run a marathon (or, in my case, walked up a particularly long flight of stairs).
+I eyeballed the seven-day meal plan Atkins provided and knew off the bat I would not be making 90% of the recipes, fully understanding the limits of my motivation and cooking prowess.
+Zucchini noodles with chicken sausage weren’t happening, mainly because I only discovered what a spiralizer was a few weeks ago.
+But a few recipes seemed fairly simple, so I decided those would be my go-to's for the week.

-I was too exhausted to meal-prep after grocery shopping (how do people do this every week?!) and woke up an hour-and-a-half earlier than usual to make breakfast—two eggs with melted gouda and heavy cream, two pieces of turkey sausage, and 4 ounces of Greek yogurt with 1/3 cup of fresh blueberries—and dinner, which was basically just grilled chicken and asparagus.
-As someone who considers coffee a perfectly adequate first meal, this was a lot to consume and prep first thing in the morning.
+I was too exhausted to meal-prep after grocery shopping (how do people do this every week?!).
+I woke up an hour and a half earlier to make breakfast—two eggs with melted gouda and heavy cream, two pieces of turkey sausage, and 4 ounces of Greek yogurt with 1/3 cup of fresh blueberries.
+I also prepped dinner, which was grilled chicken and asparagus.
+This was a lot to consume and prep first thing in the morning.
 But I enjoyed every bite.